Race Notes and Rules

 - Each racer will have a reverse order second run.
 Late entrants will run last.

-- Team placings are best 3 of 4 Alpine, 2 of 3 Snowboard times for both runs.
+- Team placings are best 3 of 4 Alpine, 2 of 3 Snowboard times over both runs.

 - The Redlands Cup race rules are on this website.